Blue Devils Drum and Bugle Corps: Blue Devils C Drum and Bugle Corps

-The Blue Devils C Drum and Bugle Corps are an Open Class competitive junior drum and bugle corp and a feeder corps for the Blue Devils Drum and Bugle Corps.
+The Blue Devils C Drum and Bugle Corps are an Open Class competitive junior drum and bugle corps and a feeder corps for the Blue Devils Drum and Bugle Corps.

 As a junior cadet corps, with members aged 8–14, the unit for many years performed only as a parade and exhibition unit, not entering actual competition.
 The corps began entering field competitions in 2001, but the corps still performs almost exclusively on the West Coast.